CryptosOdysseus/AALE-Contributions/20190827-SALI-LMSS-vs-AALE-usability.md

 While a more encompassing, technologically advanced solution might sound desirable, or inevitable on the horizon, a solution that is a couple of tech-generations behind, _but does the job, in fact, more jobs with less_, may further & compound a long overdue restructuration process within the legal profession.
 Then the dam collapses: they won't stop a tide with a broom.

-Perhaps this is all or in part some kind of Luchino Visconti paradigm (https://www.criterion.com/films/790-the-leopard):
+Or, like some kind of Luchino Visconti paradigm (https://www.criterion.com/films/790-the-leopard or free "elsewhere"):

-_"In the end, something had to change, so that everything stays the same."_
+_"In the end,_ something _had to change, so that everything stays the same."_

 #